Eena, The Curse of Wanyaka Cave - Book III

 alone, Eena resumed exploring her surroundings, skirting the perimeter of the

-bracelet enabled the wearer to walk through solid walls unscathed, a trick that
+enabled the wearer to walk through solid walls unscathed, a trick that would

 “Well,